 Tony Valente brings a unique combination of skills, experience and passion to his role as Councillor in the City of North Vancouver.
 He is a seasoned project and risk management leader, urban thinker, and community volunteer.

 A graduate of both St. Thomas Aquinas Regional Secondary School and the University of British Columbia (BCom, MBA), Tony spent three years working in logistics and product management for Whirlpool Europe, in Milan, Italy.

 On his return to B.C., Tony completed his MBA in strategic management and accounting from UBC’s Sauder School of Business.
-Through his work on large infrastructure projects over more than a decade, Tony has moved into increasingly responsible roles and now works full-time as a director of risk management for a BC Crown Corporation.
+Through his work on large infrastructure projects for over a decade, Tony has moved into increasingly responsible roles and now works full-time as a director of risk management for a BC Crown Corporation.

 Serving the community in North Vancouver